 Following surgery, I wrote and published an e-book, Ever Better: Five Sources for Personal Growth, Happiness and Confidence.
 (It’s outdated at this point but send me an email if you’d like a .pdf copy.)
 Creating the e-book led me to create the Ever Better Podcast with the goal of sharing positive, inspiring stories from people who navigated challenging career or life transitions.
-The podcast is on hiatus but you can listen to over 80 published episodes on Apple Podcasts, Stitcher, Google Play or iHeartRadio.
+The podcast is on hiatus but you can listen to 90 published episodes on Apple Podcasts, Stitcher, Google Play or iHeartRadio.

 I’m now a full-time Executive and Leadership Coach, certified through the International Coach Federation (ICF) and the College of Executive Coaching.
 I enjoy partnering with clients so that they can push past limiting beliefs to create more impactful careers and fulfilling lives.

 Are you thinking that you might benefit from working with a coach?

 I know that it’s daunting to think about confronting whatever it is that’s holding you back.
 But I also know that once you get started, you’ll discover possibilities that light you up, resilience that will help when you most need it, and opportunities that you hadn’t seen before.

 When you work with me, you will:

 Feel excited about your future and have a clearer vision of what’s possible in your life.

 Have a greater sense of purpose and motivation, knowing that you can more fully use your skills and knowledge.